-Table 6: Emotion Affected by Genders What emotions that affected by the Covid-19 pandemic?
-[Anxiety] Gender (1) Strongly Disagree (2) Disagree (3) Neutral (4) Agree (5) Strongly Agree Total Frequency 0 2 14 23 40 79 Male Percentage (%) 0.0 2.5 17.7 29.1 50.6 100.0 Frequency 3 11 7 4 4 29 Female Percentage (%) 10.3 37.9 24.1 13.8 13.8 100.0
+What Motions That Affected By the COVID-19 Pandemic?
+[Anxiety]

+Gender (1) Strongly Disagree (2) Disagree (3) Neutral (4) Agree (5) Strongly Agree Total

-Emotional Intelligence: Self-Control Factors
+Male Frequency 2 14 23 40 79

+% 2.5 17.7 29.1 50.6 100.0

+Female Frequency 3 11 7 4 4 29

+% 10.3 37.9 24.1 13.8 13.8 100.0

+Emotional intelligence: Self-control factors

-The self-control factors were measured using three variables: emotion regulation, impulse control, and stress management as shown in table 8.
-The highest mean score is "I tend to get involved in things I later wish I could get out of," which stood at 4.82, and the lowest mean score, at 2.51, which means "I'm usually able to find ways to control my emotions when I want to."
-Of the average means of self-control generated in table 7, the overall mean of emotion regulation variable stood at a mean of 2.68 from the two-item statements.
+The self-control factors were measured using three variables: emotion regulation, impulse control and stress management as shown in Table 7.
+The highest mean score is "I tend to get involved in things I later wish I could get out of", which stood at 4.82 and the lowest mean score, at 2.51, which means "I am usually able to find ways to control my emotions when I want to".
+Of the average means of self-control generated in Table 7, the overall mean of emotion regulation variable stood at a mean of 2.68 from the two-item statements.
 When considering the kinds of competency experienced by construction players, the greatest mean is 3.93.
 Based on these self-control factors, construction players are perhaps subject to having emotional seizures and periods of prolonged anxiety or even depression as they find it difficult to deal with their feelings and are often moody and irritable.
 Besides, they weigh all the information before they make up their mind and they are overly cautious.
 They can handle pressure calmly and effectively, in part because they have developed successful coping mechanisms.
 More often than not, they are good at regulating their emotions, which helps them tackle stress.